justjam2013/homebridge-virtual-accessories/README.md

 </span>

-#### homebridge-virtual-accessories is a plugin for Homebridge that provides the ability to create virtual HomeKit accessories.
+#### Virtual Accessories For Homebridge is a plugin for Homebridge that provides the ability to create virtual HomeKit accessories.

 This plugin is inspired by Nick Farina's most excellent [homebridge-dummy](https://github.com/nfarina/homebridge-dummy) plugin and [homebridge-random-delay-switches](https://github.com/kernie66/homebridge-random-delay-switches), as well as a few others.